Vtan1/vbstat/README.md

 # vbstat
 This project is intended solely for theoretical purposes and not meant to be used seriously as an analysis tool for volleyball teams.
+To open, go to the analysis folder and run Setup.java

 # Purpose
 To determine a team's chances of winning by using typical statistics gathered in a volleyball game.